CSOgroup/CALDER2/README.md

 | Name              | Description |
 | --------------------- | ----------------------- |
 | **chrxx_domain_hierachy.tsv**                | information of compartment domain and their hierarchical organization.
 The hierarchical structure is fully represented by `compartment_label`, for example, `B.2.2.2` and `B.2.2.1` are two sub-branches of `B.2.2`.
 The `pos_end` column specifies all compartment domain borders, except when it is marked as `gap`, which indicates it is the border of a gap chromsome region that has too few contacts and was excluded from the analysis (e.g., due to low mappability, deletion, technique flaw)
-| **chrxx_sub_compartments.bed**                | a .bed file containing the sub-compartment information, that can be visualized in IGV.
+| **chrxx_sub_compartments.bed**                | a .bed file containing the compartment information, that can be visualized in IGV.
 Different colors were used to distinguish compartments (at the resolution of 8 sub-compartments)
 | **chrxx_domain_boundaries.bed**                | a .bed file containing the chromatin domains boundaries, that can be visualized in IGV
 | **chrxx_nested_boundaries.bed**                | a .bed file containing the nested sub-domain boundaries, that can be visualized in IGV
 | **chrxx_intermediate_data.Rds**                | an Rds file storing the intermediate_data that can be used to compute nested sub-domains (if CALDER is run in two seperated steps)